SkyLundy/Fluency/README.md

 - Tables
 - Repeater/repeater matrix

-Fluency also provides a standalone translation tool located as an item in the admin menu bar that can be accessed from any page.
+Fluency also provides a standalone translation tool located as an item in the admin menu bar that can be accessed from any page, or by clicking the translation icon next to the translate buttons located under fields.
 This tool will translate from/to any language that the translation service offers, regardless of whether the languages have been configured in ProcessWire or Fluency.

 Methods to render HTML markup for your front end are also provided to help make converting a website to a multi-language site faster and easier. etc. can all be translated into the language the website is built in.